audiohacked/git-clang-format/README.md

 # clang-format based C++ formatting tools

-This repository helps us have keep our C++ source files have a uniform look on all our repositories.
+This repository helps us keep our C++ source files in a uniform look on all our repositories.
 You might find this usefull too.

 These achievements are due to clang-format, the backend for formatting of source code, based on Clang.
 We merely put files together in a git repository and wrote this README.